 Bees clean themselves, get their own food and water, store the honey for later, and fix leaks in the hive.
 Sure, you’ll need to supplement their food in the winter, ensure pests stay out of the hive, and keep them warm if you live in a really cold part of the Pacific Northwest, but other than that, Matthew says it’s a waiting game.

 The list of gear you’ll need to start beekeeping is pretty simple.
 Matthew keeps a veil and gloves in his truck at all times, but for a beginner, you’ll need the following:

 Hive tool.
 This essential beekeeper tool helps you open hives, pull out frames, scrape off honey, and a lot more.

 Boxes, frames, lids, perch, and screen bottoms.
 More about these items in the section Understanding the Beehive below.

 Gloves, veil and hat, and beekeeper clothing.
 You want to cover yourself up as much as possible.
 It’s normal to get spooked a bit when you’re outnumbered 60,000 to 1, but your fear will give off a pheromone that can cause the bees to attack.
 As you get more experience, you’ll learn to control the fear.

 Smoker.
 This is a great tool that drives the bees deeper into the hive, making it easier for you to get in, check things out, and leave.

 Understanding the Beehive

 Today’s beehive was invented in 1851.
 It hasn’t changed much since then.
 The house (where the bees live and work) is the bottom board with a perch out front.
 On top of the hive is an inner and outer cover.
 Then, inside the hive are open wood boxes called supers.
 The large ones (deep supers) are stacked on the bottom and used for raising eggs and larvae.
-The smaller supers are used for staring honey.
+The smaller supers are used for storing honey.
 Inside each super are 10 frames that are pre-printed with a honeycomb pattern.
 These frames are removable.